TrojanSports - Trojans make early Pac-12 statement with huge comeback vs. Stanford

 USC kept whittling that deficit down further.

-Freshman Isaiah Mobley, who has had an up-and-down debut season and who has lamented his poor free throw shooting, came up clutch to help spur the comebacker further.
+Freshman Isaiah Mobley, who has had an up-and-down debut season and who has lamented his poor free throw shooting, came up clutch to help spur the comeback further.

-Anderson made a tough layup off a feed from Okongwu to draw to within 62-60, but it looked lik the Trojans' comeback might be running out of steam.
+Anderson made a tough layup off a feed from Okongwu to draw to within 62-60, but it looked like the Trojans' comeback might be running out of steam.

 Oscar da Silva made a layup and a 3 from the top of the key and just like that Stanford had a 67-60 lead with a little more than 2 minutes left.